-A portion of the proceeds of the Cap Loan and the corresponding expenditures were posted to a governmental fund instead of an enterprise fund.
+As reported in the prior year, a portion of the expenditures were posted to a governmental fund instead of an enterprise fund.

-Repeat Finding: No.
+Repeat Finding: 2019-003.

 Criteria: The City should establish procedures to ensure that monies are posted to correct fund types.